You Only Train Once: Differentiable Subset Selection for Omics Data: Experiments and Results

 \section{Experiments and Results}

 To validate the efficacy and versatility of YOTO, we conduct a comprehensive set of experiments designed to answer three key questions: (i) Can our end-to-end approach identify more informative gene sets than traditional multi-stage pipelines? (ii) Can YOTO learn to jointly predict multiple tasks rather than requiring one model per label? (iii) Does YOTO generalize across different biological contexts?
 To address these questions, we evaluate YOTO on two distinct and challenging tasks: first, identifying disease-relevant biomarkers in a single-cell RNA sequencing dataset from COVID-19 patients (i.e., COVID-PBMC~\citep{yao2021cell}), and second, selecting compact gene subsets for cell type classification in a spatial transcriptomics dataset (i.e., VISp~\citep{ramskold2012full}).
 To assess our model's robustness across different experimental settings, we test a range of gene subset sizes, allowing us to evaluate performance under varying levels of information compression.
+While YOTO is trained with a multi-task objective in some experiments, all reported metrics correspond to task-specific predictions without any aggregation across tasks.
 We benchmark our model against a suite of widely-used feature selection methods and the current state-of-the-art, demonstrating superior performance as well as stability across different metrics, in all settings.
+Implementation details can be found in Appendix~\ref{app:impl_details}.